acoburn/trellis-app/README.md

 The trellis application requires both a [Zookeeper](http://zookeeper.apache.org) ensemble (3.5.x or later) and a [Kafka](http://kafka.apache.org) cluster.
-The location of both is defined must be defined in a configuration file, such as `config.yml` (see `config-sample.yml` for an example).
+The location of both is defined must be defined in a configuration file, such as `trellis.yml` (see `src/dist/config/trellis.yml` for an example).
 Java 8 or 9 is required.

-### Starting Trellis
+### Installation

-1. Run `./gradlew clean build` to build the application or download one of the releases.
-2. Start application with `java -jar build/libs/trellis.jar server config.yml`
+Unpack a zip or tar distribution.
+In that directory, run `./bin/trellis-app server ./config/trellis.yml`

-3. To check that trellis is running, check the URL: `http://localhost:8080`
+To check that trellis is running, check the URL: `http://localhost:8080`

-### Health Checks

 Application health checks are available at `http://localhost:8081/healthcheck`

+## Building Trellis

+1. Run `./gradlew clean install` to build the application or download one of the releases.
+2. The unpack the appropriate distribution in `./build/distributions`
+3. Start the application according to the steps above